slatedocs/slate/source/includes/_websocket_api.md

 ## l1_orderbook

-**l1_orderbook** channel provides snapshot of the latest level1 orderbook.

-To receive updates on all the contracts, pass ***"all"*** in the symbols list in this format: `{ "symbols": ["all"] }`.
-To receive updates on a specific contract type, pass contract type in the symbols list.
-For example, to receive updates for put options and futures, refer this: `{"symbols": ["put_options", "futures"]}`.
+**l1_orderbook** channel provides level1 orderbook updates.
+You need to send the list of symbols for which you would like to subscribe to L1 orderbook.
+You can also subscribe to orderbooks of category of products by sending category names.
+For example: to receive updates for put options and futures, refer this: `{"symbols": ["put_options", "futures"]}`.

-By default, no updates are sent.
+If you would like to subscribe for all the listed contracts, pass: `{ "symbols": ["all"] }`.
+Please note that if you subscribe to L1 channel without specifying the symbols list, you will not receive any data.

 > L1 Orderbook Sample